 Few of us are taught how to navigate relationships in really healthy ways, most of us fumble & stumble our way through, learning from experience & particularly the example of the adult relationships around us as we grow up - which can sometimes be a challenging & painful route.

-If you'd like to book an online consultation to discuss any aspect of consensual non-monogamy contact info@bethwallace.org to discuss.
+If you'd like to book an online consultation to discuss any aspect of ethical non-monogamy, which Beth has been growing significant expertise in since 2012, contact info@bethwallace.org to discuss.
+Beth wrote a brief article introducing the topic which you can read here.

 I'd like to make a distinction here between neo-tantra and Tantra.
 When I refer to 'neo-tantra' I'm referring to what the majority of people in 'the west' think of when they hear the word 'tantra' - it has it's origins in the 1960s onwards, mostly in California, but it has spread almost worldwide now, & focuses mostly on sexuality with a, to a greater or lesser degree, flavour of general 'spirituality' to it.